- Perform your movement repetition,

 Third, you need to chunk your full swing into smaller, more manageable pieces.
 This is a critical key when it comes to learning how to practice golf swing mechanics at home or at the driving range.

 Even though most instructors tell you to beat balls at the range, you need to know that taking a bunch of full swings at the driving range is counterproductive.
-There is just too much going on for the brain to properly focus on learning one specific movement.
+There is simply too much going on for the brain to properly focus on learning one specific movement.

 Skipping ahead ignores the fact that many problems are caused by earlier issues in your golf swing!